Quarto (board game)

 Players take turns choosing a piece which the other player must then place on the board.
 A player wins by placing a piece on the board which forms a horizontal, vertical, or diagonal row of four pieces, all of which have a common attribute (all short, all circular, etc.).
 A variant rule included in many editions gives a second way to win by placing four matching pieces in a 2×2 square.

 Quarto is distinctive in that there is only one set of common pieces, rather than a set for one player and a different set for the other.
 It is therefore an impartial game.

+Analysis

+In 1998 Luc Goossens solved the game (i.e., showed what must occur if both players play perfectly) via computer and found neither player can force a win.

+He also determined that the earliest winning move (in case the opponent did not play perfectly) can be made when placing the fifth piece and choosing a sixth.
+The solve was corroborated again in 2026.